 Socially and economically disadvantaged individual means any individual who is a citizen (or lawfully admitted permanent resident) of the United States and who a certifier finds to be socially and economically disadvantaged on a case-by-case basis.
 A determination that an individual is socially and economically disadvantaged must not be based in whole or in part on race or sex.
 For that reason, applicants may qualify as socially and economically disadvantaged only if they can meet the relevant criteria described in § 26.67.

-- 4. Amend § 23.25 as follows: - 1.
-Revise the introductory text of paragraphs (d) and (e); and - 2.
-Add paragraph (h). - § 23.25 What measures must recipients include in their ACDBE programs to ensure nondiscriminatory participation of ACDBEs in concessions?
+- 4. Amend § 23.25 as follows:

+- a.
+Revise the introductory text of paragraphs (d) and (e); and

+- b.
+Add paragraph (h).